JsGraaf/Thesis_QT_Testing_Software/README.md

 The test setup should also be copied and the SAMD21 SEEEDUINO XIAO needs to be configured with the following code: https://github.com/JsGraaf/SAMD21_INA219_Power_Meter.
 This repo also contains the test setup.

+Before install the requirements, be sure to enable the qorc sdk environment.
+This will install the requirements in that conda environment.
 Install the requirements:
 ``` pip install -r requirements.txt ```